Help - Projects

 The Project Page

-Opening a project takes you to its full page.
-From here you can access every feature tied to the project:
+Opening a project takes you to its full page, where you can access every feature tied to the project.

 Hero Section

-Backdrop image fills the top banner.
-Logo displays centered over it.
-Quick-stat badges show player count and playtime below.
+The backdrop image fills the top banner, with the logo centered over it.
+Quick-stat badges show player count and playtime.
 Action buttons for Edit, Export PDF, and Launch Playtest appear in the action bar.

 Exporting (PDF & CSV)